-While I'm not a big fan of competitive puzzle games, there's no denying that Dr. Mario has that good old addictive charm to it.
+While I'm not a huge fan of competitive puzzle games, there's no denying that Dr. Mario has that good old addictive charm to it.
 There's a true sense of frantic challenge as you try to clear an entire screen of colored viruses, trying not to let your pills fall in the wrong place and create obstacles that will take a significant amount of time and effort to clear (and probably gum up your efforts even more as you do so).
 Hell, there was even a two-player competitive mode, which couldn't be said for Nintendo's version of Tetris.
-I also both praise and curse it for having one of the catchiest tunes in all of gaming; I first played this game over twenty years ago and I still have that damn Fever tune stuck in my head...
+I also both praise and curse it for having one of the catchiest tunes in all of gaming; I first played this game over twenty years ago and I still have that Fever tune stuck in my head...

 46. Bubble Bobble Part II (Taito, 1993)